claudiomarpda/Battleship/README.md

 # Battleship
 Battleship online game multithread for n players 1x1 </br>
-Built in Java using GUI and Netbeans IDE for desktop.
+Built in Java with Netbeans IDE.

 This was a project for a course of concurrent paradigm.
-There are somethings that should be improved, like encapsulation and variables life cycle management.
+There are somethings that should be improved, like encapsulation and variables management.
+The interface is very simple.
 Despite this, here can be found good concepts as shown below.

-Concepts: Socket, ServerSocket, SocketTimeout, KeepAlive, Runnable, Thread, ThreadPool, Semaphore, Lock, Serializable, DataStream, ObjectStream
+Concepts: Socket, ServerSocket, Protocol Server, SocketTimeout, KeepAlive, Runnable, Thread, ThreadPool, Semaphore, Lock, Serializable, DataStream, ObjectStream.